AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 Deleting a link
 ^^^^^^^^^^^^^^^
-A link cannot be deleted if there are other elements associated with it.
-These elements are:

-* Transit routes
-* turn penalties

-In case a link is deleted, it is necessary to check for orfan nodes, and deal with them as prescribed in :ref:`net_section.1.1.2`
+In case a link is deleted, it is necessary to check for orphan nodes, and deal with them as prescribed in :ref:`net_section.1.1.2`

+For all of the link extremities which are not automatically removed as prescribed above, the information on modes in the nodes layer are also updated.

 .. _net_section.1.2.2: